Kevin4Markey/DEMS/README.md

 DEMS is incredibly fast - there is no loading - there is no GUI for the processor to render - this makes for a very fast and responsive application.

-Portability - works on most if not all systems including Windows if you are using the Windows Subsystem for Linux (an official Windows version is currently being developed -- stay tuned!).
+Portability - works on most if not all systems including Windows if you are using the Windows Subsystem for Linux (an official Windows version is currently being developed).

 Setting up the software: